Every Sunday till 05 March 2017

 Katie Thompson: Katie Thompson has been carving her pathway within the country music scene in New Zealand, although her sound transcends the singer-songwriter “format”, bleeding into genres as diverse as rock, pop, folk and more.

 Volts: Emerging Christchurch artists Volts have been making a big impact during their relatively short career.
-The group comprises of songstress Lorna Hay on vocals and Marc Royal (The Valves, Easy Hearts) on guitar.
-Volts create their own enigmatic blend of dark, ambient pop music; their songs tell twisted tales of love, life and loss.
+The group comprises of songstress Lorna Hay on vocals, Marc Royal on guitar and the recent addition of David Sutherland on drums.
+Volts create their own original and enigmatic blend of indie pop rock music.

 Catch a bus to avoid parking delays or carpool with friends and family.
 Be sun smart and don't forget to slip, slop, slap!